14 Mile Double Down Challenge

 Are you ready for the ultimate challenge?
 Run both the Fleet Feet 4 Mile Run and the Tar Heel 10 Miler for the best of both worlds!

 Double Down Challenge (DDC) participants will begin with the Fleet Feet 4 Mile Run at 7:15 AM.
-Participants will then have until 8 AM to reach the Fleet Feet 4 Mile Run Finish Line – run like a herd of rams are chasing you!
-DDC participants will then continue through the Double Down Challenge Chute to the Tar Heel 10 Miler start line.
+Run through the Fleet Feet 4 Mile Run finish line, into the Double Down Chute and through the Tar Heel 10 Miler start line BEFORE 8 AM!
 Once DDC participants reach this start line, they will continue on with the Tar Heel 10 Miler portion of the Double Down Challenge and will finish at the Tar Heel 10 Miler finish line!

 Start Time: 7:15am